Share

 _____ 10.
 In the last month, how often have you felt that you were on top of things?

-Add up your points and see where your stress levels falls:
+Add up your points, then check the score ranges below to see where your stress levels falls:

 Individual scores on the PSS (perceived stress scale) can range from 0 to 40 with higher scores indicating higher perceived stress.